In a previous post, we explored a basic session-based replication setup for SpagoBI. However, that configuration lacked true session redundancy.

 worker.jk-manager.type=status

-# We define a load balancer worker
+# Define the load balancer worker

 worker.list=balancer